 Access to Justice

-The rule of Law is a hollow ideal without access to justice.
+The rule of law can only work when there is access to justice.

 Checks and Balances